habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 $ python run_app.py
 ````

-Navigating to [http://localhost:5000](http://localhost:5000) you should see the Table Setting Swagger UI:
+Navigate to [http://localhost:5000](http://localhost:5000) to see the Table Setting Swagger UI:

 ![Running Local InMemory SQLite](media/2018-08-18-lift-and-shift-hab/local_in_memory.png)

 Feel free to try creating some forks!
-By default this runs with a clean SQLite in-memory database that is wiped on restart and fork CRUD operations are available.
+Standard CRUD operations (create, read, update, delete) are all available.
+By default, the application runs with a clean SQLite in-memory database that is wiped on restart.

 A user running even this simple application locally is perhaps unnecessarily exposed to several things:
 * Source control with `git`